 As a child, something about the snakes and dragons in this story fascinated me.
 I would look at the photos again and again, and still the artwork is imprinted on my memory.
 Little did I know that certain elements of this story (and in fact the book itself!) would come back to me again in my 40s.
 Snakes and dragons would reappear in my life, as agents for healing, when I needed them the most.

 In June of 2011, at the age of 42, I was diagnosed with Stage 1 Breast Cancer in my left breast.
-Because of my age and the appearance of the scan, they feared the worst—that I had an aggressive form of cancer and would need extensive treatment to pull through.
-Amazingly and luckily for me, my Reiki teacher, Frans Stiene, happened to be visiting from Australia to do some local treatments just a week or so after I was diagnosed.
-The treatments I received from him during this time were very powerful and produced some incredible visions.
+Because of my age and the appearance of the scan, they feared the worst—that I had an aggressive form of cancer and would need extensive surgery and follow up treatment to pull through.
+Amazingly and luckily for me, I was also able to receive some local Reiki treatments just a week or so after I was diagnosed.
+The treatments I received from during this time were very powerful and produced some incredible visions.